 Step 4 – Dry Fit, Then Glue in Place

-Once you’ve cut your pieces, dry fit them to ensure a good fit.
+Once you’ve cut your pieces, dry-fit them to ensure a good fit.
 Next, ad a liberal amount of adhesive to the back of the riser and press it in place.
 Shoot a couple of brads through the face of the riser to hold it in place while the glue sets.
-The brad head should go below the surface of the wood and should not be visible.
-You can fill the hole with wood putty if necessary.
+The brad head should go below the surface of the solid hardwood and should not be visible.
+You can fill the hole with hardwood putty if necessary.

 Pro Tip – Install the ripped edge of the riser up to hide any imperfections.
 Never force a tread or riser into place.
 If it's too snug, remove and trim it as necessary.